American Eagle Outfitters Inc. (AEO) Shares Up Despite Recent Market Volatility

-American Eagle Outfitters Inc. (NYSE: AEO)’s stock price has increased by 2.05 compared to its previous closing price of 12.67.
-However, the company has seen a 1.02% increase in its stock price over the last five trading sessions.
+American Eagle Outfitters Inc. (NYSE: AEO)’s stock price has increased by 0.15 compared to its previous closing price of 13.11.
+Despite this, the company has seen a gain of 2.10% in its stock price over the last five trading days.
 Barron’s reported on 11/22/22 that American Eagle Tops Profit Forecasts, Says It Sharply Reduced Inventory Levels

 Is It Worth Investing in American Eagle Outfitters Inc. (NYSE: AEO) Right Now?

-American Eagle Outfitters Inc. (NYSE: AEO) has a higher price-to-earnings ratio of 21.59x compared to its average ratio. compared to its average ratio and a 36-month beta value of 1.53.
-Analysts have mixed views on the stock, with 2 analysts rating it as a “buy,” 0 as “overweight,” 8 as “hold,” and 1 as “sell.”
+The price-to-earnings ratio for American Eagle Outfitters Inc. (NYSE: AEO) is above average at 21.92x.
+The 36-month beta value for AEO is also noteworthy at 1.53.
+There are mixed opinions on the stock, with 2 analysts rating it as a “buy,” 0 rating it as “overweight,” 8 rating it as “hold,” and 1 rating it as “sell.”

 Sponsored